-The use of GRA4MAT makes the MATISSE LM-bands transfer function much less sensitive to seeing and coherence time conditions, as illustrated in Fig. \ref{Fig:MatisseStability}.
-The fringe tracker maintains the LM-bands instrumental contrast at a level of 0.9 down to a very low coherence time of \SI{\sim2}{\milli\second}, whereas the contrast of MATISSE standalone starts decreasing below a coherence time value of about \SI{4}{\milli\second}.
-Seeing values above about \SI{1.2}{\arcsec} show a decrease of the transfer function stability in MATISSE standalone and with GRA4MAT but more marginally.
+The use of GRA4MAT makes the MATISSE LM-band transfer function much less sensitive to seeing and coherence time conditions, as illustrated in Fig. \ref{Fig:MatisseStability}.
+The fringe tracker maintains the LM-band instrumental contrast at a level of 0.9 down to a very low coherence time of \SI{\sim2}{\milli\second}, whereas the contrast of MATISSE standalone starts decreasing below a coherence time value of about \SI{4}{\milli\second}.
+Seeing values above about \SI{1.2}{\arcsec} show a decrease in the transfer function stability in MATISSE standalone and with GRA4MAT but more marginally.

-Fig.~\ref{Fig:MatisseStability} should however not be interpreted as a demonstration that GRA4MAT can be used in poor seeing conditions.
+Figure \ref{Fig:MatisseStability} should not be interpreted as a demonstration that GRA4MAT can be used in poor seeing conditions, however.
 The contrasts shown in the figure were selected for MATISSE \acp{DIT} without fringe jumps.
 We recall (see section \ref{Sec:FringeTracking}) that the fringe tracker performance depends on the delivery of a stable Strehl by the adaptive optics.

 From the dataset presented in Fig.~\ref{Fig:MatisseStability}, we can estimate the raw visibility accuracy as the variability of the contrast in changing atmospheric conditions.
-For the 50\% average atmospheric conditions, seeing < \SI{1}{\arcsec} and coherence time larger than \SI{3.2}{\milli\second}, the standard deviation of the contrast is estimated at ±0.08 for MATISSE, and ±0.02 for GRA4MAT.
-The MATISSE value matches the estimation given in the first light paper \citep[][Table 5]{Lopez+2022}, whereas the GRA4MAT value bests to MATISSE standalone performance in good atmospheric conditions.
+For the 50\% average atmospheric conditions, seeing < \SI{1}{\arcsec} and coherence time longer than \SI{3.2}{\milli\second}, the standard deviation of the contrast is estimated at ±0.08 for MATISSE, and ±0.02 for GRA4MAT.
+The MATISSE value matches the estimation given in the first light paper \citep[][Table 5]{Lopez+2022}, whereas the GRA4MAT value is better than the MATISSE standalone performance in good atmospheric conditions.
 Additional information on the raw contrast performance is given in Table \ref{Tab:PerformanceSummary}.